I Want to...

 Fall Curbside Leaf Collection

-2025 Curbside collection of leaves will take place during the following weeks:
+2026 Curbside collection of leaves will take place on your regularly scheduled collection day during the following weeks:

 • Place the leaves out for collection prior to 7:00am on your regular collection day.